KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 The kid’s Ford had sun faded paint, worn tires and the upholstery was ripped from in places from heavy use.
 There were lots of fast food wrappers and bags on the floor of the passenger seat, but nothing of obvious value visible from outside.

 “Okay, call it in and have it towed back to the station.
-Let’s run it and see what we get.”
+Let’s rLindskoogun it and see what we get.”

 Sergeant McReed nodded and keyed the mic of her radio from where it was clipped to her collar as they headed back to her cruiser to run the plates.
 Computers in squad cars always seemed to impress Plait more than it should.
 A child of the late seventies, he well remembered his dad’s squad car having nothing but a two way radio inside.
 Cell phones?
 Not even a pipe dream.
 His dad had a cigarette tray full of quarters for making calls.